Taeyoung96/Taeyoung96.github.io/_pages/about.md

 ## Hello, This is TaeYoung Kim! 🖐️

-I start my Tech's blog to record and share what I have learned.
+I start my Tech blog to record and share what I have learned.

 My research interests are **SLAM, Robotics, Object Detection, and Segmentation**,
 also I have interested in any other Computer Vision and Autonomous Driving problem.